aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </details>

 ### **Lock document.**
-- Locks a document with the provided password and optional files.
+- Locks the provided document with a specified password to restrict access to authorized users only.
+Upload the file and provide a password, and the service will apply the password protection to secure the document.
+Optionally, you can include additional files to further enhance the security of the document.

 **Supported formats:**